tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Preferred Label

-'POTENTIAL_ISSUE'
+nan

 ### Label

-'POTENTIAL_ISSUE'
+'A bdqffdq:ResponseResult of a bdqffdq:Issue that flags where the data may not have sufficient quality for a use.
+The user will need to evaluate if the data is fit for their particular use or not.'

 ## Controlled Value

-'POTENTIAL_ISSUE'
+'See also bdqffdq:IS_ISSUE and bdqffdq:NOT_ISSUE.
+POTENTIAL_ISSUE has no analog in a bdqffdq:Validation.'

 ### Type

 NamedIndividual

+## Superclass

+'POTENTIAL_ISSUE'

 ### Definition

-'A bdqffdq:ResponseResult of a bdqffdq:Issue that flags where the data may not have sufficient quality for a use.
-The user will need to evaluate if the data is fit for their particular use or not.'
+'POTENTIAL_ISSUE'

 ### Comment

-'See also bdqffdq:IS_ISSUE and bdqffdq:NOT_ISSUE.
-POTENTIAL_ISSUE has no analog in a bdqffdq:Validation.'
+'POTENTIAL_ISSUE'

 ********************